floriancafiero/Function_words/readme.md

 ---

 ## Overview
 `functionwords` is a lightweight package that ships ready‑to‑use **stop‑lists** (function‑word lists) for multiple languages and time periods.
-Each dataset is stored as a pure JSON resource and loaded on demand through a small, typed API.
+Each dataset is stored as a JSON resource and loaded on demand through a small API.

 Supported out of the box:
 | ID        | Language / period                  | Entries |